Public Health, M.P.H.

 For further information: PublicHealthGrad@southernct.edu

-Applications received after March 1 will be considered on a space-available basis.
+Applications completed after the priority deadline will be considered on a space-available basis.
 Students are admitted to the Master of Public Health program in the fall semester.

 Master of Public Health Degree Program